 Washer stack installation

-Special care is exercised in controlling the preload when installing the Belleville washer stacks.
-The stacks are installed on the spool plate with out the CVT present.
+Special care is exercised in controlling the preload when installing the Belleville Washer stacks.
+The stacks are installed on the spool plate without the CVT present.
 The stacks at each corner are preloaded independently by tightening the nut at the top (Figure 4-3) by a prescribed number of turns corresponding to fraction of flattening displacement targeted in the washer stacks.
 The force in the bottom stack is simultaneously monitored using the LWA to make sure that the load corresponds to the stack deflections in accordance with the force-deformation relationship measured in the tests described in Chapter 3.
 The CVT is then seated on the four top nuts, and fixed in place using four nuts above the CVT base plate.

 Test configurations and protocol